jpvail/PasswordVault/README.md

 Password Vault is unique in that it stores all of your information in a textfile located in the same directory as the application executable itself.
 However, all of the private data within the textfile is encrypted using a secret formula.

 ## The application is available in two versions:
-- One which uses a doubly linked list for constant time insertion capabilities and less space overhead.
+- One which uses a doubly linked list for constant time insertion capabilities.
 - One which uses a hash table for faster search and remove capabilities.